glouppe/info8006-introduction-to-ai/python_tutorial/README.md

 ## Python Basics
 ### Required Files
-Following the terminal basics of your OS, you have normally dowloaded a zip file, extracted the content of this archive in a chosen directory and the current directoty of your terminal should contains those files.
+Following the terminal basics of your OS, you should have downloaded a zip file, extracted the content of this archive in a chosen directory and the current directory of your terminal should contains those files.

 ### Introduction

-The programming assignments in this course will be written in Python, an interpreted, object-oriented language that shares some features with both Java and Scheme.
-This tutorial will walk through the primary syntactic constructions in Python, using short examples.
+The programming assignments of this course will be written in Python, an interpreted, object-oriented language that shares some features with both Java and Scheme.
+This tutorial will walk you through the primary syntactic constructions in Python, using short examples.

-We encourage you to type in yourself the Python code of this tutorial.
-Make sure it produces the same results.
+We encourage you to try to type by yourself the python code of this tutorial.
+Check that your code produces the same results.

 You may find the [Troubleshooting](#troubleshooting) section helpful if you run into problems.
 It contains a list of the frequent problems previous students have encountered when following this tutorial.